vijaygenius123/nodejs_fs/README.md

 ```

 `fs.mkdir` will create a directory with the first argument passed, second argument is the options and the third argument is a callback.

+`fs.writeFile` will write the contents which is passed as the second argument into the filename which is passed as the first argument, the third argument is a callback which will retur error if any.